socrse/election-2019-scripts/README.md

-# SocRSE Trustee Election 2019 Report
+# SocRSE Trustee Elections Reporting
 ## Robert Haines and Mark Turner

-Validate and count votes for the SocRSE Trustee Election 2019.
+Validate and count votes for the SocRSE Trustee Elections.

 ## Setup